 Emotions can be triggered in a number of ways.
 For example, a person may be scared by a frightening situation; may be upset after hearing bad news; may be angry after a conversation with a colleague or may be euphoric after a happy surprise.

-Being in control of your emotions is a crucial element in safe driving as losing control can lead to risk-taking, mistakes, distracted behaviour, crashes and even altercations with other road users.
+Being in control of your emotions is a crucial element in safe driving as losing control can lead to risk-taking, mistakes, distracted behavior, crashes and even altercations with other road users.
 Some simple techniques can help.

 Cornering